jvm-bloggers/jvm-bloggers/CONTRIBUTING.md

 * Wicket html files representing Pages and Components should be placed in `src/main/java` directory next to corresponding Java classes, other web-related files (css, images, etc.) should land in `src/main/resources`

+## Architecture

+* We aim to use "simplified" `CQRS` architecture with `*Query` objects to retrieve read only data and `*Command` and `*CommandHandler` to perform all changes in the database.

+* Each Wicket Page class should have a corresponding `*BackingBean` class that provides model and allows to execute commands using `CommandPublisher` service.

+* Example: Page `NewsletterIssuePage` has bean `NewsletterIssuePageBackingBean` with injected `Query` object named `PublishedNewsletterIssueQuery` that returns `PublishedNewsletterIssue` instances.

+* We prefer [Javaslang](http://javaslang.io) collections and `Option` over JDK8 ones where possible.
+Latest `Spring Data` allows to use Javaslang without extra boilerplate.

+* (work in progress)

 ## Testing